-Auto Lets BIOS automatically detect IDE/SATA devices during the POST.
-(Default)

-• None If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.

-Manual Allows you to manually enter the specifications of the hard drive when the hard drive access mode is set to CHS.
+- Auto Lets BIOS automatically detect IDE/SATA devices during the POST.
+(Default) - None If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.
+Manual Allows you to manually enter the specifications of the hard drive when the - handah Anows you to mandahy enter the specifications of the hard drive when the hard drive access mode is set to CHS.

-Access Mode Sets the hard drive access mode.
+➡ Access Mode Sets the hard drive access mode.
 Options are: Auto (default), CHS, LBA, Large.

-IDE Channel 2/3 Master, IDE Channel 4 Master/Slave
+IDE Channel 2, 3 Master, IDE Channel 4 Master/Slave

-▶ IDE Auto-Detection
+► IDE Auto-Detection